Dneth04/Traffic-Prediction-Model/README.md

 ### K-Nearest Neighbors (KNN)
 A supervised learning algorithm used for classification and regression, which classifies data points based on the proximity to training examples.

-### Multiple Linear Regression
-A statistical technique modeling the relationship between a dependent variable and multiple independent variables, assuming a linear relationship.

 ### Random Forest
 An ensemble method that constructs multiple decision trees during training and outputs the mean prediction of the individual trees for regression tasks.